 Personally I use power training for almost all my clients.
 Plyometrics, which are great for improving power are not appropriate for the clients I serve.
 So what do you do to improve power?
 Simple really, increase speed.

 My favorite exercises to improve power in seniors

 I have clients from 45 to 95, active to frail, so not every exercise is appropriate for every client.
 But some of my favorites are:

 Sit to Stand I love this exercise, it can be easy or it can be hard depending on seat height and is there anything more functional?
 Variations I use include: seat height ( I have a client struggling to get out of a low car but can stand easily from all the seats in her home so I have her practice sit to stand from a stool) resistance: with a band around the waist (be sure to hold onto the chair if the band is around the chair) I have clients perform 10 reps at regular speed, then 10 reps as fast as they can with a slow eccentric return to sit.

 Step ups Again, function!
-I use the same with step up variations as I do with sit to stand, vary the step height, use resistance bands, vary the speed and focus on slow eccentric contraction.
+I use the same step-up variations as I do with sit-to-stand, vary the step height, use resistance bands, vary the speed, and focus on slow eccentric contraction.

 Contact Katrina for more information on a personalized exercise program.